 For a variety of beam setup activities, such as cavity phasing or establishing the linear beam optics, it is desirable to use low-average power beam, and to not have to transport this beam around the entire machine.
-These tune-up stops need to dissipate only a low average power - on the order of up to 10 kW - corresponding to $2 \mu \text{A}$ average current at 5 GeV.
-This current may be comprised of a 1.3 GHz train of 0.8 fC bunches, or of bursts of higher charge bunches at a greatly reduced duty factor, as required for the particular task at hand.
+These tune-up stops need to dissipate only a low average power - on the order of up to $10\,\mathrm{kW}$ - corresponding to $2\,\mu\mathrm{A}$ average current at $5\,\mathrm{GeV}$ .
+This current may be comprised of a $1.3\,\mathrm{GHz}$ train of $0.8\,\mathrm{fC}$ bunches, or of bursts of higher charge bunches at a greatly reduced duty factor, as required for the particular task at hand.

 The tune-up stops are quite simple.
 For example, a copper cylinder 3.8 cm in diameter and 15 cm long, brazed into a stainless-steel water jacket and cooled on its external surface, is quite adequate.
 The active section of the stop is completely within the accelerator vacuum system.
 The stop is mounted on a bellows mechanism and inserted into the beam line by a spring-loaded air cylinder.
 The 'fail safe' position of the stop, provided by the spring loading, is out of the beam line.
-Redundant radiation-hard interlock switches assure that when the stop is not in the 'out' position, the average beam current cannot exceed $2 \mu A$.
+Redundant radiation-hard interlock switches assure that when the stop is not in the 'out' position, the average beam current cannot exceed $2 \mu A$ .
 Special precautions will assure that HOMs will not be excited in the stop chamber when the stop is in its out position.